-4. Use a coupon when you can. 😉
+4. Use a coupon or look for clearance items when you can

 If you have just five minutes before shopping, scroll through the deals for your favorite store here on PPP and see if there's a deal or two worth grabbing.
 I literally spent 3 minutes looking through the Kroger updates, knew that I could get a good price on Turkey Hill Ice Cream and Soft Soap, and saved an extra $5 for about three minutes of effort.
 I'm thinking that's almost $100 as an hourly rate, and is totally worth it for me!

-5. Menu plan, menu plan, menu plan (and make a thorough list before you shop.)
+5. Menu plan, menu plan, menu plan (& make a thorough list before you shop.)

 Odds are every time you set foot in the grocery store for “just one item” you find an extra three (or four or five) items to purchase.
 By having a menu plan and grocery list in place and really considering what your family needs for the entire week, you'll save a bundle on those little “extra” trips to the store.